-• A WARNING indicates an immediate hazard that could result in severe personal injury or death.
+A WARNING indicates an immediate hazard that could result in severe personal injury or death.

-• A CAUTION with the safety alert symbol indicates a hazard or unsafe practice that could result in minor personal injury.
+A CAUTION indicates a hazard or unsafe practice that could result in product or property damage or minor personal injury.

-• A CAUTION without the safety alert symbol indicates a potentially hazardous situation that could result in property damage.
+A CAUTION without the safety alert symbol indicates a potentially hazardous situation that could result in property damage.